ankit4vision/Photo-Studio-Management/admin/src/components/pages/customers/README.md

 # Customer Management Components

-This directory contains the customer management components for the NZ Grocery Admin application.
+This directory contains the customer management components for the Photo Studio Management App.

 ## Components